-In this article we’re going to talk about moving averages; How they work and when to use them.
+In this article we will talk about moving averages; How they work and when to use them.

-In the moving averages method, we’re going to look at a set number of periods and take the average.
-The number of periods can vary, it could be 3 periods, 6 periods, or even 12 periods, whatever you decide.
+In the moving averages method, we will look at a set number of periods and take the average.
+The number of periods can vary, it could be 3, 6, or even 12 periods, whatever you decide.

-As I did when explaining the Naive Forecasting approach, I've created a document with 3.5 years of sales periods.
+As I did when explaining the Naïve Forecasting approach, I have created a document with 3.5 years of sales periods.
 I have created a column labeled % Difference which represents the percentage of difference between the forecast and the actual sales.
 The formula is, =IF(Forecast=0,0,(Actual Sales/Forecast)-1), and can be seen in the image below:

-In this example, we’re going to be looking at the previous 3 periods.
+In this example, we will look at the previous 3 periods.
 This means that the first period we are going to be able to forecast using a moving averages method is going to be the fourth method.

 To find the average of 3 periods, we are simply going to put the formula, =AVERAGE(Period 1:Period 3), into the forecasting column:

-Right away we can see that there are some extremely percentage differences.
-The reason why this forecast looks so terrible, is because we're really using one seasonal trend to determine a large number of periods,
+Right away we can see that there are some extreme percentage differences.
+The reason why this forecast looks so terrible, is because we are using one seasonal trend to determine a large number of periods,

 Savvy demand planners that use moving averages for supply and operations planning will often use a weighted average for specific periods.
-Using a weighted average is taking each of the periods within our three period spread and using a percentage of that periods average.
+To use a weighted average, you take each of the periods within our three period spread and use a percentage of that periods average.
 For example, we may take 15% of period 1, 20% of period 2, and then 35% of period 3 to reach a more accurate forecast.

 How this applies to inventory planning?